Moderate Dems reject latest Pelosi move to slow-walk infrastructure bill, extending stalemate on Dems' agenda

 The budget resolution will need to pass the House so the Senate can begin the process of drafting and passing the actual reconciliation bill.

 But there are some moderate Democrats in both chambers who are not excited about spending $3.5 trillion in a single bill.
 And progressives are very suspicious that those members might torpedo their reconciliation bill.
-So many of the farther-left members of the party, with the support of Pelosi, are swearing that they'll block the infrastructure bill until they have a guarantee the moderates will support reconciliation.
+So many of the further-left members of the party, with the support of Pelosi, are swearing that they'll block the infrastructure bill until they have a guarantee the moderates will support reconciliation.

 The nine moderates struck back last week, however, with their own demand: The House must pass the infrastructure bill before they'll vote on the budget resolution.
 The group is outnumbered by the progressives, but they have the leverage, if they stick together, to block the budget resolution.
 This is because of Democrats' narrow margin in the House and the fact Republicans uniformly oppose the $3.5 trillion spending plan.